KhushiNyati/Smart-Food-Delivery-Time-Estimator/README.md

 Smart-Food-Delivery-Time-Estimator

+# 🍽️ Food Delivery Time Prediction System

-Introduction
+## 📌 Introduction

-Running a food delivery service comes with the challenge of keeping customers happy by delivering their meals on time and in good condition despite hurdles like traffic or bad weather, which can throw off the schedule unpredictably.
+Running a food delivery service comes with the challenge of keeping customers happy by ensuring their meals arrive on time and in good condition.
+However, factors like traffic congestion and bad weather can cause unpredictable delays, affecting the delivery schedule.

-To address this issue effectively, we have developed a Food Delivery Time Prediction System that utilizes machine learning methods.
-Our goal is to predict delivery times with precision by analyzing delivery data, current traffic situations, and real-time weather trends.
+To address this challenge, we have developed a **Food Delivery Time Prediction System** that utilizes **machine learning**.
+Our goal is to predict delivery times with high accuracy by analyzing past delivery data, current traffic conditions, and real-time weather updates.

-We have also developed a Command Line Interface (CLI) to allow users to input food delivery parameters and get delivery time predictions.
-This tool provides an estimate of the food delivery time within specific ranges:
+Additionally, we have built a **Command Line Interface (CLI)** that allows users to input key delivery parameters and receive estimated delivery times.
+The system categorizes delivery time predictions into the following ranges:

-  -Very Quick: ≤ 15 minutes
+- **🚀 Very Quick:** ≤ 15 minutes

-  -Quick: 15–30 minutes
+- **⚡ Quick:** 15–30 minutes

-  -Moderate: 30–45 minutes
+- **⏳ Moderate:** 30–45 minutes

-  -Slow: 45–60 minutes
+- **🐢 Slow:** 45–60 minutes

-  -Very Slow: ≥ 60 minutes
+- **🛑 Very Slow:** ≥ 60 minutes

+This tool helps food delivery services optimize logistics, improve customer satisfaction, and enhance operational efficiency.

 ==============================